Brehon: Bretha Dein Chécht (judgment of Dian Cecht)

-Bretha Dein Chécht, is an ancient medical law tract first appeared in Senchas Már.
+Bretha Déin Chécht is an ancient medical law tract first appeared in Senchas Már.
 It relates to a judgment made by Dian Cecht, a physician to the Tuatha Dé Danann.
 It offers a detailed account of compensations for wounding depending on the nature of the injury, its severity and what part of the body.
 Much of the translation work of this old Irish manuscript is attributed to the 20th-century scholar D.A.
 Binchy, who first published his findings in the Eriu journal.

-In pre-Christian Ireland legend the first ever hospital was Bhrionbherg (House of Sorrows), set up by Macha Mong Ruadh, a legendary Irish queen, at Emain Macha (Navan Fort), an ancient ruler of the five Kingdoms of Tara and also the daughter of Áed Rúad.
+In pre-Christian Irish legend, the first ever hospital was Bhrionbherg (House of Sorrows), set up by Macha Mong Ruadh, a legendary Irish queen, at Emain Macha (Navan Fort), an ancient ruler of the five Kingdoms of Tara and also the daughter of Áed Rúad.
 Other hospitals spread to all the other kingdoms; these institutes would later be carried on by monks, as parts of monasteries during the Christian times.
 Brehon law laid down a medical code of ethics on regulations and management for treatment of the sick and wounded, and also details of patient entitlements, compensations and fees.

 Bretha Crólige (Binchy, 1938) was also part of this law tract; it highlights obligations in the event of an injury to person.
 The cost of maintenance and entitlements to the injured party are carefully laid out in the tract.
 This particular law tract highlighted the fact that Druids' sick maintenance was exactly the same as a Bóaire (ordinary freeman), regardless of status.

 Cain Aigillne deals with a system of laws in regards to clientship and livestock farming.
 Covered in this manuscript is the treatment of cattle and also of domestic animals.
 The law tract describes a wide variety of domestic pet animals that people kept in pre-Christian Ireland, many would be deemed as unconventional domestic pets to keep nowadays, the list included crows, ravens, cranes, badgers, wolves, foxes and others.